 I think a lot about what the future holds for us.
 Like you, I am concerned (to say the least) for the ever changing climate.
 I worry about the divisive and tense politics of our times.
-And wealth disparity, economic catastrophes, and the kind of indentured servitude many of us find ourselves in is is also high on the list.
+Wealth disparity, economic catastrophes, and the kind of indentured servitude many of us find ourselves in: the list goes on.

-I sometimes imagine these post apocalyptic futures where the trappings of my own life are stripped away and, like so many others, we scrape the earth for sustenance, banding together in our little tribes, trying to fight our way through an inhospitable future.
-It’s unlikely to come to that in my lifetime.
-But this isn’t to say it’s not possible.
+I sometimes imagine these post apocalyptic futures where the trappings of my own life are stripped away and, like so many others, we scrape the earth for sustenance, banding together in our little tribes, trying to fight our way through an inhospitable landscape.
+It’s unlikely to come to that in my lifetime although that isn’t to say it’s not possible.

 None the less, I ponder where the place of art is in that sort of future.

-Art-making is this very unique part of the human experience.
+Art-making is a very unique part of the human experience.
 It could be the decorative arts – the swirl on the end of a fork, the pattern of a pillow case.
 There’s our furnishings and our clothing.
 There’s the presentation of a meal.
 There’s the stuff we hang on our wall.
+There are the stories we tell each other and gather around.

 Surely within the making of any of these things, there’s a meditative grace and repose that is required to conjure up this beauty.
 Makers of any sort often report greater sensations of peace and lower levels of anxiety both in the midst of that making and after.
-There is at times a sense a sense of satisfaction – bringing together disparate threads, random raw materials and creating something that shines.
+There is at times a sense a sense of satisfaction – bringing together disparate threads of our chosen raw materials and creating something that shines.
 Yet there’s always more to make, more to explore, more to get right next time.

-Each maker, in their creative process, carves for themselves a path towards absolution, using that craft to carve away at themselves.
+Each maker, in their creative process, carves for themselves a path towards absolution, using their craft to carve away at themselves, to shape and reshape themselves anew.

-But what is it when it is done?
-And what place does it have in a world where our concerns are so global, so visceral, so very real, that they ponder the direction we as humans are heading trying with every step to keep us all from going off a cliff, even if at times, our demise seems maybe what’s best for every other living thing on the planet?
+But what of it when it is done?
+And what place does it have in a world where our concerns are so global, so visceral, so very real, pondering the direction we humans are heading – trying with every step to keep ourselves all from going off a cliff, even if at times, our demise seems maybe what’s best for every other living thing on the planet?

 Someone once said to me that art, as an expression of the human spirit, is like a star by which to navigate one’s ship in the world.
 When the sky is filled with stars, it is easier to find guidance.
+But sometimes just one point is enough to give us hope.
 As we toil away at our work, building a coop for the chickens, scratching at the earth for our tomatoes, punching numbers into a machine, trying to eke out an existence in our little corner of this planet, art can be a mirror that expresses parts of ourselves that these actions of physical survival can’t.

 Art is part of a vast web of storytelling – a narrative that began long ago – that humans have been at since the first spoken word.
 Since the first humans said ‘what is this.’ or ‘why is this.’
 Stories were created to describe to ourselves the how and why and who we are.
 As we have grown as a species, developing our modes of expression, our brains outstripping our senses, building machinery that allows us to soar far beyond the boundaries of those senses, we have created new stories and understandings.